godotengine/godot-docs/tutorials/performance/gpu_optimization.rst

 1. All vertices had to be transformed by the CPU (including clipping).
 2. All vertices had to be sent to the GPU memory from the main RAM.

 Nowadays, all this is handled inside the GPU, greatly increasing performance.
-3D artists usually have the wrong feeling about polycount performance because 3D DCCs (such as Blender, Max, etc.) need to keep geometry in CPU memory for it to be edited, reducing actual performance.
+3D artists usually have the wrong feeling about polycount performance because 3D modeling software (such as Blender, 3ds Max, etc.) need to keep geometry in CPU memory for it to be edited, reducing actual performance.
 Game engines rely on the GPU more, so they can render many triangles much more efficiently.

 On mobile devices, the story is different.
 PC and console GPUs are brute-force monsters that can pull as much electricity as they need from